Burp Suite for Pentester – Configuring Proxy

 - Select “Also use this proxy for FTP and HTTPS” checkbox:

-Great, we can thus now capture the HTTP traffic, but wait, what about the HTTPS one?
-Although we’ve configured the proxy for that too, but still our burp would not intercept the HTTPS Requests.
+Great, we can now capture the HTTP traffic.
+But wait, what about the HTTPS requests?
+Even though we’ve configured the proxy for that as well, Burp Suite still won’t intercept the HTTPS requests.

-Thereby, in order to capture such traffic, we need to establish trust between Burp, the target’s web application and the client’s browser.
-And for this, we need to install the PortSwigger’s certificate as a trusted authority within the browser.
+Thereby, in order to capture such traffic, we need to establish trust between Burp, the target’s web application, and the client’s browser.
+And for this, we need to install PortSwigger’s certificate as a trusted authority within the browser.

-- Open the Firefox browser and redirect it to http://burp There, hit the CA Certificate in order to download the PortSwigger’s Certificate.
+- Open the Firefox browser and navigate to http://burp.
+There, click on the CA Certificate option to download PortSwigger’s Certificate.

-- Back into the options section in firefox, click Privacy & Security on the left-hand side, and scroll down to Certificates Click the View Certificates… button in order to add up the downloaded certificate.
+- Back in the options section in Firefox, click Privacy & Security on the left-hand side.
+Then, scroll down to Certificates and click the View Certificates… button to add the downloaded certificate.

-- Move to the Authorities tab, click Import and thus select the downloaded Burp CA certificate file.
+- Move to the Authorities tab, click Import, and then select the downloaded Burp CA certificate file.

-- As soon as the certificate loads up, a dialogue box will get prompted up, there, check the Trust this CA to identify websites box, and fire up the OK button, in order to finish the configuration.
+- As soon as the certificate loads, a dialogue box will prompt.
+There, check the Trust this CA to identify websites box and hit the OK button to finish the configuration.

-Time to capture up the ongoing HTTPS Request.
-With the intercept option ON and the proxy enabled in the browser, search https://www.google.com.
+Time to catch up on the ongoing HTTPS requests.
+With the intercept option turned ON and the proxy enabled in the browser, search for https://www.google.com.

-As soon as we hit the search button, our request will get pause at its first checkpoint i.e. our burpsuite.
+As soon as we hit the search button, our request will get paused at its first checkpoint, i.e., our burpsuite.

-Now with this, it’s our choice about what we want to do with this request, we can Forward the same or Drop it here only i.e. it will never reach to the web server for further processing and even we can also Manipulate this request before reaching to the server.
+Now, with this setup, it’s our choice what to do with this request.
+We can either forward it as it is or drop it right here.
+This means it will never reach the web server for further processing.
+Additionally, we can also manipulate this request before it reaches the server.

-So for this time, let’s forward it directly.
+So, for this time, let’s go forward directly.
 Thereby, with every subsequent successful captured request, we’ll get the same options.

 Configuring Using Foxy Proxy

-Isn’t the procedure for setting up a proxy in the browser is too long??
-As whenever we need to capture the request, the proxy needs to be enabled, and if the burpsuite isn’t capturing the request the proxy should be disabled in order to surf the internet seamlessly.
+Isn’t the procedure for setting up a proxy in the browser a bit too long?
+Whenever we need to capture a request, the proxy needs to be enabled.
+However, if the burpsuite isn’t capturing the request, the proxy should be disabled to surf the internet seamlessly.

-Therefore, with this ease to set up the proxy, we’ll be using one of the greatest firefox plugins i.e. Foxy Proxy, this will give us the option to enable and disable the proxy service whenever we wish too, directly from the webpage we’re surfing at.
+Therefore, with the ease of setting up the proxy, we’ll be using one of the greatest Firefox plugins, Foxy Proxy.
+This will allow us to enable and disable the proxy service whenever we wish, directly from the webpage we’re surfing.

 You can simply install and add this plugin from here.

-As soon as you hit the Add to Firefox button, a dialog box will get popped up asking you for the confirmation, again click on the Add button and within few minutes you’ll get redirected to the Foxy proxy’s about page.
+As soon as you hit the Add to Firefox button, a dialog box will pop up asking for confirmation.
+Again, click on the Add button.
+Within a few minutes, you’ll get redirected to Foxy Proxy’s about page.

 Time to configure the proxy service, we’ll do it as we did it over in the manual proxy setup, set the IP address to 127.0.0.1 and the port to 8080, and with the successful configuration, hit the save button.